pupologic/Infinite-Resurrection-Barbarian/README.md

 ## GitHub Pages Deployment

-To play online, visit the [GitHub Pages](https://github.com/PUPO/Infinite-Resurrection-Barbarian) link (once enabled).
+To play online, visit the [GitHub Pages](https://pupologic.github.io/Infinite-Resurrection-Barbarian/) link.

 ---
 Developed as part of the Vibe Code project.